 The Mid-Autumn Festival (or Moon Festival) is a very important traditional celebration in Asian culture — second only to Chinese New Year.
 Taking place on the 15th day of the eighth lunar month, it’s considered a time to celebrate the harvest and the full moon — a symbol of reunion, happiness and joy — with family.
 In 2020, the Mid-Autumn Festival will take place on Thursday October 1 according to the Gregorian calendar.

-Legend has it that there were once ten suns in the sky.
+Legend has it that there were once 10 suns in the sky.
 The suns would set the fields aflame and cause the sea and the rivers to boil, thereby starving the locals and making them suffer.
 A highly skilled archer named Hou Yi shot nine of the suns, leaving only one, allowing the people’s lives to return to normal.
 Now a hero, Hou Yi was crowned king, but he soon turned into a tyrant and sought immortality.
 One day, he stole the elixir of life kept by the celestial Queen Mother.
-Wanting to save the people, his spouse Chang’e stole the elixir in turn and drank it after which she flew to the Moon.
-According to the legend, if you look closely at the Moon on the evening of the Mid-Autumn Festival, you can catch a glimpse of Chang’e in her palace.
+Wanting to save the people, his spouse Chang’e stole the elixir and drank it, after which she flew to the Moon.
+According to the legend, if you look closely at the moon on the evening of the Mid-Autumn Festival, you can catch a glimpse of Chang’e in her palace.